niciliketo/rag/README.md

 ## Details on using
 1. Add credentials to a .env file in the root directory
 ```
-OPENAI_API_KEY=<your key>
 GOOGLE_APPLICATION_CREDENTIALS=/app/<your credentials file in json format>.json

 ```
-2. If you want to use GCP, you will need to add the credentials file to the app directory
+2. Put the GCP credentials file in the root of the indexer directory
 3. Put unstructured documents in the data directory
 4. When docker starts, the indexer container will parse them using the langchain DirectoryLoader
 5. Once started, visit http://127.0.0.1:8000/docs and use the ask endpoint to start asking questions
 6. Alternatively, you can put a CSV of questions into the indexer/questionnaires folder, and call the appropriate endpoint to populate answers.
-Note that the questions must be in column 1 and answers will be added to column 2 for all non-blank rows.
+Note that the questions must be in column 1 and answers will be added to column 2 and references to column 3 for all non-blank rows.

 ## Jupyter Notebook
 For experimenting, you can switch out the command in docker-compose.yml to run a Jupyter notebook instead of the app.